 SQL Hacks in Action

 I’ve been working with various customers to help them cut their migrations down to minutes, using the checklist to plan and the scripts to automate.
 In one case, a customer had to migrate a database from a legacy version of SQL Server to something modern.
 The process needed to go from one server to multiple SQL Servers and into an availability group.
 They had to have the least amount of downtime possible.
 They were able to migrate the database utilizing Rubrik’s log shipping functionality, which basically staged everything for us.
-The script I gave them, which utilizes Rubrik PowerShell and a little bit of T-SQL, was able to cut the database over from an old SQL Server into the multiple target servers and add it into the availability group in under a minute.
+The script I gave them, which utilizes Rubrik PowerShell and a little bit of T-SQL, was able to cut the database over from an old SQL Server into the multiple target servers and add it to the availability group in under a minute.

 Another customer is utilizing a few different versions of my script to do a migration of their medical software application.
 They’ve been testing it, and what I hear is: This is going to save us so much time because you’re handling all of the hard work upfront.
 All we have to do is just cut this thing over and it’s all just push-button.